-Description Significant unobservable inputs Range at 30 June 2021 Range at 30 June 2020 Investment Primary capitalisation rate 5.0% to 7.0% 5.5% to 8.2% properties Secondary capitalisation rate 6.0% to 8.0% 6.0% to 8.6% Weighted average primary cap rate 5.9% 6.4% Weighted average secondary cap rate 6.4% 7.1% Sustainable occupancy 75% to 98% 73% to 95% Stabilised average EBITDA \$963,839 \$923,427
+Description Significant unobservable inputs Range at 30 June 2022 Range at 30 June 2021 Investment properties Primary capitalisation rate Secondary capitalisation rate Weighted average primary cap rate Weighted average secondary cap rate Sustainable occupancy Stabilised average EBITDA 4.7% to 7.9% 5.3% to 8.5% 5.8% 6.3% 70% to 98% \$1,087,144 5.0% to 7.0% 6.0% to 8.0% 5.9% 6.4% 75% to 98% \$963,839

-Under the income capitalisation method, a property's fair value is estimated based upon a combination of current earnings before interest, tax, depreciation and amortisation ("EBITDA") generated by the property, which is divided by the primary capitalisation rate (the investor's required rate of return) and additional EBITDA (stabilised EBITDA less current EBITDA) divided by the secondary capitalisation rate.
+Under the income capitalisation method, a property's fair value is estimated based upon a combination of current trading income and potential income.
+Potential income is subject to a higher degree of risk, reflected in a higher secondary capitalisation rate.
+Current earnings before interest, tax, depreciation and amortisation ("EBITDA") generated by the property is divided by the primary capitalisation rate (the investor's required rate of return).

+Potential income is represented by additional EBITDA (stabilised EBITDA less current EBITDA) divided by the secondary capitalisation rate.
 Stabilised EBITDA reflects the estimated EBITDA generated once a property reaches a sustainable level of operations.
-The value attributed to the secondary capitalisation is then discounted to account for the estimated time and additional costs required to deliver this additional value.
+The value attributed to the secondary capitalisation is then discounted to account for the estimated time and the additional costs required to deliver this additional value.

 The capitalisation rates are derived from recent sales of similar properties.
 The secondary capitalisation rate is typically higher than the primary capitalisation rate to reflect the additional risk associated with these cashflows.
-Generally, an increase in stabilised average EBITDA will result in an increase in fair value of an investment property.
-An increase in the vacancy rate will result in a reduction of the stabilised average EBITDA.
+Generally, an increase in stabilised EBITDA will result in an increase in fair value of an investment property.
+An increase in the vacancy rate will result in a reduction of the stabilised EBITDA.
 Investment properties are valued on a highest and best use basis.
 The current use of all of the investment properties (self-storage) is considered to be the highest and best use.